Kong/docs.konghq.com/app/konnect/getting-started/productize-service.md

 1. Create a new name for your API product, and enter an optional **Description** and any **labels** that you want to associate with the product, then press **create**.

 You will be greeted by the dashboard for the API product that you just created.
 You can use this dashboard to manage an API product.
-You can read more about this dashboard on our API products [overview page](/konnect/api-products/)
+You can read more about this dashboard on the API products [overview page](/konnect/api-products/)

 ### Create an API product version